-School closed: Junior and Senior Infants 2.00 pm
+School closed: Junior and Senior Infants -2 pm

-School closed all other classes: 3.00 pm
+All other classes: 3 pm

 Homework

 It is the policy of the school to assign homework on a regular basis.
 Parents are strongly advised to take an active interest in their child's homework, ensure that it is done and to sign the homework if requested to do so by the class teacher.
 Homework is not assigned at weekends unless: